Combinatorial chemistry

 Combinatorial chemistry comprises chemical synthetic methods that make it possible to prepare a large number (tens to thousands or even millions) of compounds in a single process.
 These compound libraries can be made as mixtures, sets of individual compounds or chemical structures generated by computer software.
 Combinatorial chemistry can be used for the synthesis of small molecules and for peptides.

 Strategies that allow identification of useful components of the libraries are also part of combinatorial chemistry.
 The methods used in combinatorial chemistry are applied outside chemistry, too.

-History

-Combinatorial chemistry had been invented by Furka Á (Eötvös Loránd University Budapest Hungary) who described the principle of it, the combinatorial synthesis and a deconvolution procedure in a document that was notarized in 1982.
-The principle of the combinatorial method is: synthesize a multi-component compound mixture (combinatorial library) in a single stepwise procedure and screen it to find drug candidates or other kinds of useful compounds also in a single process.
-The most important innovation of the combinatorial method is to use mixtures in the synthesis and screening that ensures the high productivity of the process.
-Motivations that led to the invention had been published in 2002.